Home

 But the word Heaven is shifting in meaning, as human consciousness shifts from religious dogma to spirituality.

-As a state of expanded consciousness and Oneness with the Divine, then certainly all witches go to Heaven.
+As a state of expanded consciousness and Oneness with the Divine, then certainly all Witches go to Heaven.
 If not after this incarnation, after some future one.

 Life After A Witch's Death

-As a culture, we lack even the understanding and concepts to talk about life in a meaningful way, let alone death.
+Words confuse an issue for which we have no effective vocabulary.
+As a culture, we lack even the understanding and concepts to talk about life in a spiritually meaningful way, let alone death.

 Is There Life After Death?